MMesbahU/Weggis/Files/simulation.md

-We are not interested in understanding whether such levels of differentiation are expected (or not) under neutral evolution.
+We are now interested in understanding whether such levels of differentiation are expected (or not) under neutral evolution.
 We will assume we have a demographic model for the shared history of Europeans, East Asians, and Native Americans.
 We are using the commonly used software [ms](http://home.uchicago.edu/rhudson1/source/mksamples.html) to perform coalescent simulations under neutrality.
 We also use a model previously estimated [here](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1000695) for the evolution of Africans, Europeans and East Asians.